splunk/security_content/README.md

 1. Select the content [piece](https://github.com/splunk/security-content#content-parts) you want to write.
 2. Copy an example and edit it to suit your needs.
 At a minimum, you must write a [story](stories/), [a detection search](detections/), and an [investigative search](investigations/).
 3. Make a pull request.
 If Circle CI fails, refer to [troubleshooting](https://github.com/splunk/security-content#troubleshooting).

+For a more detailed explanation on how to contribute to the project please see [Contributing](#Contributing)

 # Security Content Layout
 ![](static/structure.png)